ZarifS/wealthOS/README.md

 ## WIKI
 More information on the project archeticture can be found on the Wiki.

-# Technical Overview (Client)

-- The application is built on React Native
-- Uses Redux and Redux Saga to manage async actions
-- Uses react-navigation for navigating between pages
-- Uses styled-components for styling
-- Uses ESLINT for linting and code-style management
-- Uses axios to connect/send to http requests
-- Built using a boilerplate for react-native: [https://github.com/thecodingmachine/react-native-boilerplate](https://github.com/thecodingmachine/react-native-boilerplate)

 ## Installation and Deployment Instructions (Getting Started)

 - Install watchman and react-native